Blood investigation Test in Jaipur

 You will not have to eat (fast) for a certain period before the blood test for some blood tests.
 Usually, after midnight before the exam, this means no eating or drinking anything.
 Sometimes, these examinations are scheduled for early in the morning.
 If you need to fast before a blood test, your healthcare provider will let you know.

-The procedure
+The procedure of Blood investigation Test

 A technician called a phlebotomist would use a needle to take a sample of blood to analyze the blood.
 If the sight of needles makes you uncomfortable, tell the technician.
 He or she can make you feel more relaxed.
 During the process, you may also look away, and carry a family member or friend to help distract you.